-- 12.3 In so far as conditions proposed by any applicant is concerned, the guidance states that it is not acceptable for the licensing authorities to simply replicate the wording from the operating schedule.
-The authority will endeavour to interpret any condition in accordance with the applicant's intention. - 12.4 The Violent Crime Reduction Act 2006 amends the Licensing Act 2003 enabling the licensing authority, on the application of a senior police officer to attach interim conditions to licences pending a full review of the licence. - 12.5 The Regulatory Reform (Fire Safety) Order 2005 provides that any conditions imposed by the licensing authority that are or could be imposed by the order automatically cease to have effect, with certain exceptions.

-- 12.6 Although the guidance confirms that the conditions should be tailored to the specific premises, the licensing authority has produced an operating schedule tool kit that is regularly reviewed and updated which the applicant and others may draw upon as appropriate.
-In addition, the Home Office has produced supporting guidance in respect of pools of conditions and which can be located on the Home Office website. - 12.7 A committee or board of individuals with responsibility for the management of community premises ('the management committee') may apply to have an alternative licence condition included in a premises licence in place of the normal mandatory conditions.
+- 12.4 In so far as conditions proposed by any applicant is concerned, the guidance states that it is not acceptable for the licensing authorities to simply replicate the wording from the operating schedule.
+The authority will endeavour to interpret any condition in accordance with the applicant's intention. - 12.5 The Violent Crime Reduction Act 2006 amends the Licensing Act 2003 which enables the licensing authority, on the application of a senior police officer to attach interim conditions to licences pending a full review of the licence. - 12.6 The Regulatory Reform (Fire Safety) Order 2005 provides that any conditions imposed by the licensing authority that are or could be imposed by the order automatically cease to have effect, with certain exceptions. - 12.7 Although the guidance confirms that the conditions should be tailored to the specific premises, the Licensing Authority has produced an operating schedule tool kit that is regularly reviewed and updated which the applicant and others may draw upon as appropriate.
+In addition, the Home Office has produced supporting guidance in respect of pools of conditions and which can be located on the its website at www.homeoffice.gov.uk. - 12.8 A committee or board of individuals with responsibility for the management of community premises ("the management committee") may apply to have an alternative licence condition included in a premises licence in place of the normal mandatory conditions.
 The alternative condition is that every supply of alcohol under the licence be made or authorised by the management committee.